ba23-python/bilyanaancheva.github.io/README.md

-# I am Bilyana Ancheva, a Full Stack Developer
+# I am Bilyana Ancheva,
 and I would like to welcome you to my GitHub Portfolio.

 ## Introduction

-I am a Salesforce Marketing Cloud Developer (3x Salesforce certified) and I am currently freelancing as Full Stack Developer.
+I am a Salesforce Marketing Cloud Email Specialist (3x Salesforce certified) with keen interest in HTML-CSS-Javascript email and web developement.

 With advanced level of English, I will bring to your company invaluable soft skills because I've worked in Agile and Scrum environments and come from the B2B corporate world.
 ## Watch me speaking in English on the [Youtube channel of MOA (Marketing Online Academy)](https://www.youtube.com/watch?v=u8LV0w3HrDI)

-I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript, while working as Salesforce Marketing Cloud Developer at the Salesforce partner - Cloud Coachers, Madrid.
+I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript.

 ### If you are interested to work with me,
 the best bet is to hit me up on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/

-Email address: info@bilyanaancheva.com

 ## Skills
 - Programming Languages currently upskilling in: HTML5, CSS3, Javascript  (Upgrade Hub, Madrid)